 Categories See All →

-With Madden 13 Connected Careers mode re-introducing the salary cap feature, many may be confused about how trades and free agent moves will affect their cap.
-In Madden 13, a player on your roster who was signed with a signing bonus will still be owed that money even if you trade or release him.
+In Madden 25 Connected Franchise Mode, you may be confused about how trades and free agent moves will affect their cap.
+In Madden 25, a player on your roster who signed with a signing bonus will still be owed that money even if you trade or release him.
 This article will explain how these roster moves affect your cap and provides a calculator you can use to figure out the cap penalty it will cost your team for moving a player owed a signing bonus.
+Alternatively, it does show in the salary menu what the total penalty will be which is spread over two years, the current season and next season.
+This "cap penalty" will be added towards your total cap hit.

 Think of the signing bonus as guaranteed money.
 This money is typically divided evenly of the course of the contract. $500,000 signing bonus on a 5 yr contract is $100,000 a year for example.
 I already explained some of this while discussing the effect of releasing a free agent.
 When you release a player, you still owe him what's left of the signing bonus.
 The amount owed is the cap penalty which is applied towards your current year cap and the next year's cap.
 This cap penalty applies to releasing a free agent early and also when you trade a player away and still owe him a portion of the bonus.
 The calculator below allows you to easily figure out the cap penalty on a player's contract.
 Simply input the total length or number of years of the contract, the number of years remaining, and the total signing bonus.
 The spreadsheet will automatically calculate the current year cap penalty and the cap penalty for next season.